DCLucas95/Project-1-Recommendations/README.md

 ## User Story

-AS A user who is always wanting to try new things
+<p> AS A user who is always wanting to try new things </p>
-I WANT a site that recommends things to me and tells me why I will like them SO THAT I can make a decision about whether or not to try it
+<p>I WANT a site that recommends things to me and tells me why I will like them </p>
+<p>SO THAT I can make a decision about whether or not to try it </p>

 ## Wireframe or Sketch of the design